 By the time we met up with the Varia, it was dark, and the effects of this oh-so-miraculous pill had started to wear off.
 I couldn't help but double over slightly; my injuries had barely begun to heal - and I'd ripped them right open.
 And plus, I was saddle sore.
 What a pain in the ass.

 "Hey Serena, Squalo's just up ahead," Dino called, pointing.
 "You see him?"

 It took a few seconds for me to realize he'd actually said something.
 I smiled weakly, shaking my head.
 "Nah, I don't have my contact lenses."
-The only reason I could see Dino was because his horse, well, was on fire.

 He turned, concern splattered on his face.
 "Serena, you've been a little quiet for the last half hour.
 Are you okay?"

 "Don't worry, I'm fine," I reassured, wiping away the beads of perspiration on my forehead.
 "Maybe it's just the weather."
 It wasn't snowing today, but it had started raining a while back.
 At least the blood stains in my shirt were gone.

 Squalo was waiting outside a truck, blank expression, when we arrived.
 Dino dismounted immediately, and I fell off my horse just as quickly - perhaps not as gracefully.
 "Yo," Dino greeted, closing his box weapon.
 "Sorry about the change of plan."

 Squalo ignored him.

 What was it again?
 Don't leave the bed or I'll make you wish?
 Actually, I was pretty pleased with myself.
 "Well, uh...Squalo, you know, I was just...well...kinda...uh...just...you know, having a walk and such."